itslanguage/itslanguage-js/README.md

 **note**: if you're using npm >= 5 in your project you can ommit the `--save` flag.
 That is assumed by default.

+**note**: the ITSLanguage SDK is build with using [yarn] in favor of NPM.
+For using the SDK in your own project this is not an requirement.

 **Warning**: this will install the ITSLanguage Javascript SDK as a beta package to your project.
 Things might not work as expected.
 For instance the sdk might require a specific backend version to be able to function with this version to work on.
 So make sure you now what you're doing when